thefstalphabet/codechef/README.md

 # codechef
-In this repo, I have stored all the problems solutions that I have solved on contests.
+In this repo, I have stored all the problems solutions that I have solved on codechef contests.